prise-3d/Thesis-NoiseDetection-attributes/README.md

 pip install -r requirements.txt
 ```

-Generate all needed data for each metrics
+Generate all needed data for each metrics (which equires the the whole dataset.
+In order to get it, you need to contact us.

 ```bash
 python generate_all_data.py --metric all
 ```